Breaking Down the Nature of Methamphetamines

 Listed as one of the deadliest and most addictive drugs on the planet, Methamphetamine has leaked into nearly every corner of the country.
 The last two decades have seen a massive increase in the widespread popularity of the drug and the thousands of before and after pictures on the internet only solidify the dangers and effects of Meth for both long and short term users.

-24 Hour Drug Rehab Hotline – Get Help Now
+24 Hour Meth Rehab Hotline – Get Help Now!

 The History of Meth

 From its creation at the turn of the 20th century as Amphetamine, methamphetamine is a chemical drug designed to be a high-powered stimulant.
 It was widely administered during WWII to keep troops awake and was given in high doses to Kamikaze pilots before their suicide missions.
 In the 1950s, meth became a popular diet suppressant and depression medication.

 In the ’60s, injectable meth started to flourish, and in the 1970s, the US Government banned the substance.
 Shortly after, biker gangs working alongside Mexican drug traffickers started creating “Meth Labs” in California to fill a now hungry and addicted market.
 Since then, the drug has spread throughout the country, primarily in the midwest and Appalachian territories, and all throughout Europe.

 The crystalline ‘shards’ of meth are often what meth looks like in popular imagination as well in media depictions.